-Data from the Office of Coordination and Humanitarian Affairs (OCHA) show that around 183,000 houses were damaged or destroyed during the Typhoon Rolly in the Philippines.
-As a house owner, you can protect your main door, back door or garage with demountable flood barriers.
+Data from the Office of Coordination and Humanitarian Affairs (OCHA) show that around 183,000 houses were damaged or destroyed during Typhoon Rolly in the Philippines.
+As a house owner, you can protect your main door, back door, or garage with demountable flood barriers.
 There are economical reasons for doing such: first, this kind of barrier is cheaper than the automatic ones and second, these will spare you from the tedious work of repeatedly repairing your house after a major flood.
 A reasonable protection cost may start from PHP 80,000 and can go up depending on the scope of your property.
-Before you gasp in horror and conclude that this is expensive, think of the money, time and energy you can spare from securing your house with flood barriers.
+Before you gasp in horror and conclude that this is expensive, think of the money, time, and energy you can spare from securing your house with flood barriers.
 You do not have to fix the mess again and again and again every time it is damaged by flood.
 Making a good investment that will last for the next 50 years is unquestionably practical.

 No more Production interruption due to flooding anymore

 When there is flooding, production is also interrupted.
 Once the production is interrupted, it could have a drastic domino effect in the industry.
 Notice this.
-Once the production area is flooded, the company cannot produce their products anymore.
+Once the production area is flooded, the company cannot produce its products anymore.
 When there is no supply, it loses customers.
 With fewer customers, it will not produce a huge volume of products.
-Less products is translated to less profit.
-And with less profit, less taxes are paid.
+Fewer products are translated to less profit.
+And with less profit, fewer taxes are paid.
 Consequently, the company is not the only one affected by flood damages.
 Everyone is.
 To add insult to injury, the company has to spend time repairing and cleaning all the mess caused by the flood.
 Ask yourself, do you need to experience this?
 No. While there is no storm, our main task should be to secure our companies with flood protection barriers.

 Continuous Business keeps the clients safe and the goods secured

 In the past years, the Philippines has opened its doors to tourists.
-This paved the way to the opening of many hotels, malls and shops.
+This paved the way for the opening of many hotels, malls, and shops.
 Far greater than giving jobs to many people, these businesses, big or small, have helped in improving the economy.
 But what will happen if your shop or hotel is flooded?
 This is what happens: you lose your customers, you lose your employees, you lose money.
 To mitigate the loss and save as much as you could, you resort to giving huge discounts to customers.
 You know for sure that this is not the best path a business owner should take, right?
 We do business to make money, not lose them.